 Like most air purifiers, it can run at various speeds, including max and turbo, but no turbo max.
-While the enclosure is square, Wyze incorporates a round filter – perhaps similar to the $105 Meross smart purifier.
+While the enclosure is rectangular, Wyze incorporates a round filter – perhaps similar to the $105 Meross smart purifier.
 For possible context, that’s a 3-stage HEPA filter capable of capturing 99.97% of particles 0.3 microns in size.
 But, while the meross is Homekit-compatible, I assume Wyze will provide only optional Alexa and Google Assistant integration.

 No word yet on possible pricing or launch timing although, given a recently deleted tweet, it should be real soon.

 Originally published 12/3/21.
 Updated 4/8/22 with new imagery and Wyze tweet reference.